gscontras/probLang/chapters/03-nonliteral.md

 <!--   - Building the literal interpretations
   - Compositional mechanisms and semantic types
     - Functional Application; Predicate Modification
   - The compositional semantics example from DIPPL -->

-The models we have so far considered strengthen the litereal interpretations of our utterances: from "blue" to "blue circle" and from "some" to "some-but-not-all."
+The models we have so far considered strengthen the literal interpretations of our utterances: from "blue" to "blue circle" and from "some" to "some-but-not-all."
 Now, we consider what happens when we use utterances that are *literally* false.
 As we'll see, the strategy of strengthening interpretations by narrowing the set of worlds that our utterances describe will no longer serve to capture our meanings.
-Our secret ingredient will be the uncertainty conversational participants experience about the topic of convesation: the literal semantics will have different impacts depending on what the coversation is about.
+Our secret ingredient will be the uncertainty conversational participants experience about the topic of conversation: the literal semantics will have different impacts depending on what the conversation is about.

 #### Application 1: Hyperbole and the Question Under Discussion

 If you hear that someone waited "a million years" for a table at a popular restaurant or paid "a thousand dollars" for a coffee at a hipster hangout, you are unlikely to conclude that the improbable literal meanings are true.
 Instead, you conclude that the diner waited a long time, or paid an exorbitant amount of money, *and that she is frustrated with the experience*.
 Whereas blue circles are compatible with the literal meaning of "blue," five-dollar coffees are not compatible with the literal meaning of "a thousand dollars."
 How, then, do we arrive at sensible interpretations when our words are literally false?

 reft:kaoetal2014 propose that we model hyperbole understanding as pragmatic inference.
 Crucially, they propose that we recognize uncertainty about **communicative goals**: what Question Under Discussion (QUD) a speaker is likely addressing with their utterance.
-To capture cases of hyperbole, Kao et al. observe that speakers are likely communicating---at least in part---about their attitude toward a state of the world (i.e., the valence of their *affect*).
-QUDs are modeled as summaries of the full world states, which take into account both state and valence (a binary positive/negative variable) information:
+QUDs are modeled as summaries of the full world states, or *projections* of full world states onto the aspect(s) that are relevant for the Question Under Discussion.
+In the case study of hyperbolic language understanding, reft:kaoetal2014 propose that two aspects of the world are critical: the true state of the world and speakers' attitude toward the true state of the world (e.g., the valence of their *affect*), which is modeled simply as a binary positive/negative variable (representing whether or not the speaker is upset).
+In addition, the authors investigate the *pragmatic halo* effect, by considering a QUD that addresses *approximately* the exact price (`approxPrice`):

 ~~~~
 ///fold:
 // Round x to nearest multiple of b (used for approximate interpretation):
-var approx = function(x,b) {
+var approx = function(x) {
+  var b = 10
   return b * Math.round(x / b)
 };
+var stringify = function(x){return JSON.stringify(x)}
 ///

 var qudFns = {
-  state : function(state, valence) {return {state: state} },
-  valence : function(state, valence) {return {valence: valence} },
+  price : function(state) {return { price: state.price } },
-  stateValence : function(state, valence) {return {state: state, valence: valence} },
+  valence : function(state) {return { valence: state.valence } },
+  priceValence : function(state) {
+    return { price: state.price, valence: state.valence }
+  },
-  approxState : function(state, valence) {return {state: approx(state, 10) } },
+  approxPrice : function(state) {return { price: approx(state.price) } },
 };

-print("QUD values for state (i.e., price)=51, valence (i.e., is annoyed?) = true")

-print("valence QUD")
+var fullState = { price: 51, valence: true }
+display("full state = " + stringify(fullState))

-var fun = qudFns["valence"]
+var valenceQudFn = qudFns["valence"]
-print(fun(51, true))

-print("state QUD")
+var valenceQudVal = valenceQudFn(fullState)
+display("valence QUD value = " + stringify(valenceQudVal))

+var priceQudFn = qudFns["price"]
+var priceQudVal = priceQudFn(fullState)
+display("price QUD value = " + stringify(priceQudVal))

+var priceValenceQudFn = qudFns["priceValence"]
-var fun = qudFns["state"]
+var priceValenceQudVal = priceValenceQudFn(fullState)
-print(fun(51, true))

-print("stateValence QUD")
+display("priceValence QUD value = " + stringify(priceValenceQudVal))

-var fun = qudFns["stateValence"]
+var approxPriceQudFn = qudFns["approxPrice"]
-print(fun(51, true))

-print("approxState QUD")
-var fun = qudFns["approxState"]
+var approxPriceQudVal = approxPriceQudFn(fullState)
-print(fun(51, true))
+display("approxPrice QUD value = " + stringify(approxPriceQudVal))
 ~~~~

-The literal listener infers the answer to the QUD, assuming that the utterance he hears is true of the state.
-In the full version, Kao et al. model liteners' reactions to statements about the price of electric kettles.
-They empirically estimate the prior knowledge people carry about kettle prices, as well as the probility of getting upset (i.e., experiencing a negatively-valenced affect) in response to a given price.
+Accurately modeling world knowledge is key to getting appropriate inferences from the world.
+Kao et al. achieve this using **prior elicitation**, an empirical methodology for gathering precise quantitative information about interlocutors' relevant world knowledge.
+They do this to estimate the prior knowledge people carry about the price of an object (in this case, an *electric kettle*), as well as the probability of getting upset (i.e., experiencing a negatively-valenced affect) in response to a given price.

 ~~~~
-///fold:
-// Round x to nearest multiple of b (used for approximate interpretation):
-var approx = function(x,b) {
-  return b * Math.round(x / b)
-};
-///

-// Define list of kettle prices under consideration (possible price states)
-var states = [50, 51, 500, 501, 1000, 1001, 5000, 5001, 10000, 10001];

 // Prior probability of kettle prices (taken from human experiments)
-var statePrior = function() {
+var pricePrior = function() {
+  return categorical({
+    vs: [
+      50, 51,
+      500, 501,
+      1000, 1001,
+      5000, 5001,
+      10000, 10001
+    ],
+    ps: [
+      0.4205, 0.3865,
+      0.0533, 0.0538,
+      0.0223, 0.0211,
-  return categorical([0.4205, 0.3865, 0.0533, 0.0538, 0.0223, 0.0211, 0.0112, 0.0111, 0.0083, 0.0120],
+      0.0112, 0.0111,
-                     states)
+      0.0083, 0.0120
+    ]
+  })
 };

 // Probability that given a price state, the speaker thinks it's too
 // expensive (taken from human experiments)
-var valencePrior = function(state) {
+var valencePrior = function(price) {
   var probs = {
     50 : 0.3173,
     51 : 0.3173,
     500 : 0.7920,
     501 : 0.7920,
     1000 : 0.8933,
     1001 : 0.8933,
     5000 : 0.9524,